 A2B3- 150 ml coconut husk fresh: 1 L water application

-A2B4- 200 ml coconut hush fresh: 1L water application
+A2B4- 200 ml coconut husk fresh: 1L water application

 2.2.2.
 Procurement of Corn Seeds

-The sweet corn sweet pearl FI was procured at the Concepcion Agricultural Supply Store in Calapan City, Oriental Mindoro.
+Sweet Pearl (F1) sweet corn was procured at the Concepcion Agricultural Supply Store in Calapan City, Oriental Mindoro.
 The seeds were procured one (1) day before planting.

 2.2.3.
 Pyroligneous Acid Extraction Process

 Pyroligneous acid from kakawate wood and fresh coconut husk was extracted at the wood vinegar facility of Mindoro State University.
 The extraction process of pyroligneous acid from kakawate wood and fresh coconut husk started with the loading of the burning chamber and the pyroligneous acid production until it reached 21.6 L for each source of plant materials.
-The process was one at a time per waste material, and the process was done by the assigned personnel of the wood vinegar facility at the University.
+The extraction was conducted separately for each waste material and was carried out by the assigned personnel of the wood vinegar facility at the University.

 2.2.4.
 Laboratory Analysis